queicherius/gw2api-client/README.md

 import fetchMock from 'lets-fetch/mock' import file from './some/file/using/gw2api/client.js'

-// Get the variable "api" (which is the initialized api client)
+// Get the variable "api" (which would be the initialized api client
-// and replace the fetch method with the fetchMock file.__get__('api').fetch = fetchMock
+// in your own code) and replace the fetch method with the fetchMock file.__get__('api').fetch = fetchMock

 // Use the fetch mock methods as described in the link above